-Like its predecessor, the Platelet PGD[®] Test, the Platelet PGDprime Test is a simple, rapid, day of transfusion test for the detection of bacterial contamination in platelets and is based on Pan Genera Detection[®] (PGD) technology.
+Like the Platelet PGD Test, the Platelet PGDprime Test is a simple rapid test for the detection of bacterial contamination in platelets and is based on Pan Genera Detection (PGD) technology.
 It detects the presence of conserved antigens including lipoteichoic acid (LTA) and lipopolysaccharide (LPS) found on aerobic and anaerobic GP and GN bacteria, respectively.
-LTA and LPS targets are located on the surface of their respective bacteria and are primary constituents of the cell walls.^{12,13} LTA and LPS antigens can be found on rapidly growing as well as stationary phase bacteria and their detection is possible by the use of specific antibodies.^{14,15} By combining the detection of LTA, LPS and other bacterial antigens in a single Test Device, it is possible to detect the bacterial species most frequently implicated in contaminated platelet samples.^{16,17}
+LTA and LPS targets are located on the surface of their respective bacteria and are primary constituents of the cell walls.
+11,12 LTA and LPS antigens can be found on rapidly growing as well as stationary phase bacteria and their detection is possible by the use of specific antibodies.
+13,14 By combining the detection of LTA, LPS and other bacterial antigens in a single Test Device, it is possible to detect the bacterial species most frequently implicated in contaminated platelet samples.
+15,16